UnownPlain/anthelion/CONTRIBUTING.md

 After a successful update, Anthelion writes the new value to that file.
 Dry runs intentionally ignore stored state so the shard can still be tested.

+When adding a shard that declares `state`, also add its initial `version-state/{PACKAGE_IDENTIFIER}` file if the current upstream installer is already represented by the latest WinGet manifest.
+Store the state value resolved during testing: use the configured response header exactly as returned for `response-header`, or the resolved token for `value`.
+Do not initialize the file when upstream is newer than WinGet, because matching state would suppress the update that the shard needs to submit.
+An absent state file is expected in that case and will be created after the successful update.

 Use an `etag`, content hash, or `last-modified` value that changes whenever the installer changes.
 The state URL may differ from the installer URL, as with a metadata or CDN endpoint.
 Use `"method": "get"` only when the server does not support `HEAD`.